LeonardoDhinsa/Academic-Projects/README.md

 [Link to Comparison of Genetic and Shooting Star.nb](https://github.com/Dhinsa12/Academic-Projects/blob/main/Comparison%20of%20Genetic%20and%20Shooting%20Star.nb)

-This is a shortest path algorithm, an example of dynamic programming typically used in economics for sequential decision-making, analysis of social networks, etc.
+Next, the files include a shortest path algorithm—an example of dynamic programming commonly used in economics for sequential decision-making, social network analysis, and more.

 [Link to Shortest Path.nb](https://github.com/Dhinsa12/Academic-Projects/blob/main/Shortest%20Path.nb)